Emergence of the $\pi(1300)$ Resonance from Lattice QCD: Supplemental Material

+The key computational advantage is that the required matrix inversions scale only with the number of eigenmodes $N_v$, which is significantly smaller than the full spatial volume needed for exact all-to-all propagators.
+Throughout this study, we consistently employ $N_v = 200$ eigenmodes for the larger volume ($L=48$) and $N_v = 100$ for the smaller volume ($L=32$).
+To enhance statistical precision, we perform calculations using all available time sources across all gauge configurations.

-Since the number of contraction diagrams is on the order of several hundred, it is impractical to present explicit expressions for all correlation functions.
-Instead, we display all topologies of the contraction diagrams.
-For the $I=1$ $\pi\pi\pi$ channel, the topologies for all operator types are shown in Figs.~\ref{fig:topologies-1-1}, \ref{fig:topologies-1-2}, \ref{fig:topologies-2-2}, \ref{fig:topologies-1-3}, \ref{fig:topologies-2-3}, and \ref{fig:topologies-3-3}.
-All diagrams are certain permutations of these topologies.
+Given that the total number of contraction diagrams reaches several hundred, presenting explicit expressions for all correlation functions would be impractical.
+Instead, we systematically catalog the topological structures of all contraction diagrams.
+For the $I=1$ $\pi\pi\pi$ channel, we display the complete set of topologies organized by operator type in Figs.~\ref{fig:topologies-1-1}, \ref{fig:topologies-1-2}, \ref{fig:topologies-2-2}, \ref{fig:topologies-1-3}, \ref{fig:topologies-2-3}, and \ref{fig:topologies-3-3}.
+All computational diagrams represent specific permutations of these fundamental topological structures.